 Wondering what produce is in season right now?
 Eating in season has many great benefits, but first you have to know WHEN everything is available.
-So keep reading to find out which fruits and vegetables are in season during Spring, Summer, Fall, and Winter!
+So check our chart to find out which fruits and vegetables are in season during Spring, Summer, Fall, and Winter!

 Eating produce in season is a great thing to add into your regular eating and cooking routine.
 There are plenty of reasons to focus on buying the vegetables and fruits that are available seasonally.
 The fact that it’s generally budget-friendly is a big reason to give it a try!

-It’s not always easy to make sure you’re eating in season, especially if you’re not sure when produce is grown.
+It’s not always easy to make sure you’re eating seasonal fruits and vegetables, especially if you’re not sure when produce is grown.
 And if you’re used to eating certain veggies/fruits year-round, it might be an adjustment.

 Benefits of Eating Produce in Season

-- Price – Eating in season will give you the best-priced produce because it’s readily available and doesn’t have to travel far to get to your grocery store.
+- Affordable: Eating the fruits and vegetables that are in season will give you the best-priced produce because it’s readily available, and it doesn’t have to travel far to get to your grocery store.

-- Health – Veggies start to lose nutrients the older they get, so if you’re buying fresh seasonal produce, you’re going to get even more health benefits.
+- Healthy: Veggies start to lose nutrients the older they get, so if you’re buying fresh seasonal produce, you’re going to get even more health benefits.

-- Flavor – Produce grown in season will be the freshest and most flavorful.
+- Flavorful: Produce grown in season will be the freshest and most flavorful.
 Especially if you are buying at markets directly from local farms.

 Spring Vegetables and Fruits

 What produce is in season in Spring?
 After a long winter, Spring welcomes more variety in produce.
 Asparagus and Spring peas are available, and lots of lettuce and greens start popping up early in the season.
 You can still find late winter veggies and you’ll start seeing more fruits and berries by late Spring.